UM-ESG/ESG-Website/content/by-laws.md

 - Organization registered with The Center for Campus Involvement.
 - A society will lose its recognition if it does not meet any one of the requirements 1 through 5 as stated above.

-Recognized societies' Representatives are expected to maintain tenure by attending all UMEC General Meetings and should report back to their society on Council business.
+Recognized societies' Representatives are expected to maintain tenure by attending all ESG General Meetings and should report back to their society on Council business.

 Recognized societies are expected to send a Representative to the Engineering Student Organization Retreat each semester.